Local(ish) gravity theories in conformal superspace: The Classical Theory

 \subsection{The structure of conformal superspace.}

 Theories with gauge symmetry are defined by possessing redundant descriptions.
 In the present context, this refers to 3-metrics, which are related by a symmetry transformation.
 Usually, a symmetry is only defined once we have an action functional, by those transformations which leave such a functional invariant.
 Here I am pursuing a different strategy: defining the local symmetries by demanding that configuration space have a well-defined quotient.
 The appropriate mathematical tool for defining and exploring such a quotient is called \lq\lq{}a slice\rq\rq{}.
 Its use shows us that the reduced configuration space has a rich geometrical structure \cite{Fischer, FiMa77}; a structure we can co-opt in order to build a wave-function of the Universe, as e.g. in the no-boundary proposal \cite{Hartle_Hawking}.
+The difference is that unlike in Hartle-Hawking, due to the physical nature of reduced configuration space, we can obtain boundary conditions for the wave-function directly from gauge-invariant variational principles, i.e. they are less arbitrary.

 \paragraph*{Basic structure} Conformal superspace is the name given to the quotient of configuration space with respect to the group of conformal transformations.
 First, let\rq{}s explain a bit further what this group is.
 I will here mostly follow the nomenclature of \cite{FiMa77}.